HullUni-bioinformatics/Curated_reference_databases/README.md

 ## Setting up the environment

-To facilitate full reproducibility of our analyses we provide Jupyter notebooks illustrating our workflow in this repository.
+To facilitate full reproducibility of our analyses we provide `Jupyter notebooks` illustrating our workflow in this repository.

+In the individual directory listed above of each database, you can find the Jupyter notebooks `*.ipynb` ([for example](https://github.com/HullUni-bioinformatics/Curated_reference_databases/blob/master/12S_Amphibians/fetch_clean_align_tree/Amphib_align_clipping.ipynb)) which you can use them for reproducible analysis

 You need the [metaBEAT](https://github.com/HullUni-bioinformatics/metaBEAT) pipeline, which relies on a range of open bioinformatics tools, which we have wrapped up in a self contained docker image which includes all necessary dependencies [here](https://hub.docker.com/r/chrishah/metabeat/).